mpvnet-player/mpv.net/docs/Manual.md

 that way full code completion and debugger support is available.
 Once the code was developed and debugged, it can be moved from the extension to a lightweight standalone script.
+The script host uses an old C# version, modern features like string interpolation are not available.

 The C# scripting host is like [extensions](../../../tree/master/src/Extensions) not initialized before media files are loaded.